 Summit day usually starts with a 1am wakeup call.

 It can be difficult to eat at that hour but your guide will provide a hot drink and breakfast before you start out.

 With hard snow conditions, progress is fast across the lower part of the glacier and as the valley narrows into the Linda Glacier you will start to encounter more crevasses to navigate around.

 Early in the season, this can be straight forward but as the season wears on progress can be slow.

 Sunrise should see you at the top of the Linda Shelf where you will begin to encounter your first rock on the route.

-The summit rocks are generally easy climbing, but after this you begin to feel the effects of the altitude and effort.
+The summit rocks provide a number of pitches of mixed climbing whilst you may begin to feel the effects of the altitude and effort.